STAT545-UBC-hw-2018-19/hw01-zeeva85/README.md

 ---

-My primary passion is to seek out the mysteries and the intricacies that are allusively governing the universe.
-As such I have chosen biology as a platform of my curiosity.
-With modern expedition, enormous data's are generated and I hope to excel with moderate proficiency in this course to instill better sense into my explorations.

 > *“To what purpose should I trouble myself in searching out the secrets of the stars, having death or slavery continually before my eyes?” – Anaximenes to Pythagoras, as written in “Cosmos” by Carl Sagan.*